Albiglutide: Mechanism of action

 Albiglutide acts as an agonist at the GLP-1 receptor, which makes it a type of incretin mimetic.
 This causes an increase of insulin secretion, predominantly in the presence of high blood glucose, and also slows down gastric emptying.

+Unlike other GLP-1 agonists, due to its structure it has difficulty in crossing the blood-brain barrier.
+This means that it does not affect the central nervous system as much as other GLP-1 agonists and may be responsible for the limited weight loss seen in the drug.

 Pharmacokinetics

 Following subcutaneous injection, albiglutide reaches highest blood concentrations after three to five days.
 Steady-state concentrations are achieved after three to five weeks.
 The substance is most likely broken down by protease enzymes to small peptides and amino acids.
 Being resistant to dipeptidyl peptidase-4 (DPP-4), the enzyme that breaks down GLP-1, albiglutide has a biological half-life of five (four to seven) days, which is considerably longer than the older GLP-1 analogs exenatide and liraglutide.
 This allows for a once-weekly administration, unlike liraglutide but like the extended-release form of exenatide.